Background pattern

 70

-Any additional loss (e.g. due to fever, diarrhea, vomiting, etc.) should be compensated according to the composition and volume of the lost fluids.
+Any additional loss (e.g., due to fever, diarrhea, vomiting, etc.) should be compensated based on the composition and volume of the lost fluids.

 In cases of dehydration, the maximum daily dose may be exceeded in certain cases.
-The dose should be calculated according to the severity of dehydration and the patient's clinical condition.
+The dose should be calculated based on the severity of dehydration and the patient's clinical condition.

 Adults

-As routine maintenance, the infusion rate should not exceed 100 ml/hour.
+As routine maintenance, the rate should not exceed 100 ml/hour.

-When treating acute hypertonic dehydration, the acute hyponatremia should be corrected within 24 hours.
-In cases of chronic hyponatremia (> 24 hours) or unknown duration hyponatremia, these should be corrected at a rate not exceeding 0.5 mmol/l/hour.
+When treating acute hypertonic dehydration, acute hypernatremia should be corrected within 24 hours.
+In cases of chronic hypernatremia (> 24 hours) or hypernatremia of unknown duration, correction should not exceed 0.5 mmol/l/hour.
 Normal serum sodium levels should be achieved within 48 hours.
-A faster decrease in serum sodium levels may cause cerebral edema.
+A more rapid decrease in serum sodium levels can cause cerebral edema.

 As routine maintenance, the following infusion rates should not be exceeded: